Charanmakkar/data-scrapping-python-1/readme.txt

 Date of Starting Project : 31/10/2023 IST
-Date of Ending Project with desired Outcome : 02/11/2023 01:19 AM Total time takken : few hours of 3 days
+Date of Ending Project with desired Outcome : 02/11/2023 01:19 AM Total time takken : few hours of 3 days, each day

 ///////////////*************************////////////////////